spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

-Nearly everyone in the Spack community plans to run on Intel CPUs in the next year, and around 80% expect to use Spack to build for AMD systems. just over 40% of users will run on ARM and just under 40% will run on Power.
+Nearly everyone in the Spack community plans to run on Intel CPUs in the next year, and around 80% expect to use Spack to build for AMD systems.
+Just over 40% of users will run on ARM and just under 40% will run on Power.
 Within ECP, the percentage of users that want to run on any of the non-Intel CPUs is larger -- as you might expect, ECP is targeting a more diverse set of architectures.
 There were many more ECP users who expected